jakeCubes/Hiker/README.md

 - Run the script [./install]
 - Watch an Action Retro video while it installs (I really like that channel, if you haven't guessed just yet).
 - Realise the installation actually only took 4 minutes.
+Once this is done, the computer will reboot into a graphical environment.
 ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎ ‎
 -------------------